 Our Normal Billing Policy

 Our attorneys, paralegals and electronic discovery support personnel record their time in 1/10th hour increments.
 This recorded time includes office and telephone conferences with you and others, correspondence, legal research, drafting and review of documents, court appearance (including waiting time), and necessary travel time.
-If possible, we may perform other work while traveling, to minimize the expense and time chargeable to you.
-From time to time, internal conferences will take place among our personnel, and two or more may attend meetings or proceedings on your behalf.
-Although this approach might appear to result in duplication of effort, it is our belief that this practice facilitates communication, improves the quality of the work, and ultimately is more economical.
-Your WH attorney will always use his or her professional judgment to spend only the time necessary to properly represent you.
+If possible, we may perform other work while traveling to minimize the expense and time chargeable to you.
+Internal conferences will take place among our personnel, and two or more may attend meetings or proceedings on your behalf.
+Although this approach might appear to result in duplication of effort, we believe that this practice facilitates communication, improves the quality of the work, and ultimately is more economical.
+Your Walter Haverfield attorney will always use his or her professional judgment to spend only the time necessary to properly represent you.

-In the course of our representation, we may pay certain costs to others on your behalf, which may include filing fees, transcript fees, witness fees, courier services, expert costs, outsourced litigation and electronic discovery support services, out-of-pocket travel costs, mileage costs, etc. These advanced costs and certain office expenses, such as copier charges, scanning charges, facsimile charges, computerized research, litigation and electronic discovery support service charges will be charged to you in addition to the legal fees, and will be separately itemized on your invoice.
-Our charge to you for certain office expenses, such as copier, facsimile, computerized research, litigation and electronic scanning discovery support services is determined by us as a specified unit cost, intended to reflect related costs of labor, supplies, utility costs, etc., and thus may not necessarily reflect the actual direct cost to us.
+In the course of our representation, we may pay certain costs to others on your behalf, which may include, but are not limited to, filing fees, transcript fees, witness fees, courier services, expert costs, outsourced litigation, and electronic discovery support services, out-of-pocket travel costs, and mileage costs.
+These advanced costs and certain office expenses, such as copier charges, scanning charges, facsimile charges, computerized research, litigation, and electronic discovery support service charges, will be charged to you in addition to the legal fees and will be separately itemized on your invoice.
+Our charge to you for certain office expenses, such as copier, facsimile, computerized research, litigation, and electronic scanning discovery support services is determined by us as a specified unit cost, intended to reflect various related costs of labor, supplies, and utility costs, and thus may not necessarily reflect the actual direct cost to us.

 We bill our invoices on a monthly basis.
 Unless other terms are reflected in the engagement letter, payment is due promptly upon receipt of our invoice.
 We reserve the right to impose a reasonable interest charge on any balance that is not paid within 30 days after the date of the invoice.